Get all the latest data for Addis Ababa

 Could property prices jump again in Addis Ababa as of 2026?

-As of early 2026, the likelihood of a renewed price surge in Addis Ababa is medium to high, especially in nominal birr terms where prices could rise 10 to 15 percent over the next 12 months.
+As of early 2026, the likelihood of a renewed nominal price surge in Addis Ababa over the next 12 months is medium, particularly in segments where demand is structural and supply delivery remains slow.

 Please also note that we regularly publish and update real estate price forecasts for Addis Ababa here.